Published at: 2025-10-30

 Compliance Settings Configuration

-As a data processor, ShareCRM must have secure systems, tools, and methods to collect and store personal data.
-The ShareCRM GDPR feature provides multiple options to help businesses protect customer data and comply with the security and privacy standards set by GDPR.
+ShareCRM, as the data processor, must maintain secure systems, tools, and procedures to collect and store personal data.
+ShareCRM’s GDPR features offer multiple options to help organizations protect customer data and meet GDPR security and privacy standards.

-ShareCRM assists businesses in achieving GDPR compliance through the following methods:
+ShareCRM helps organizations complete GDPR compliance through the following capabilities:

 picture coming soon: